kobysysouvanh/COVID-19-Live-Tracker/README.md

 # Live COVID-19 Tracker
 This is my first JS/React Project.
-You can open the website at https://covid-19-live-tracker-8a348.web.app
+You can view the finished working project at https://covid-19-live-tracker-8a348.web.app
 Special thanks to Clever Programmer on YouTube for the tutorial.
 ## Features
 * Live Tracking